 EB-1 Green Card SQL Server Architect

-EB1 Green Card Success: For IT Professionals: When I first encountered Saurabh he struck us an exceptional professional specializing in the SQL Server Database Architecture IT space.
+EB1 Green Card Success: For IT Professionals: When I first encountered our client he struck us an exceptional professional specializing in the SQL Server Database Architecture IT space.
 Like so many professionals working in this field they are often the unsung heroes of business development and security; every company needs their expertise but in most cases no one in the consumer world even know they exist.

 Again, many IT professionals I work with are not used being in the lime light so one of the first things we have to do is to work with them to develop a public profile.
 Developing a public profile often requires getting published in the media that specializes in your field of expertise.
 Most top professionals have a view on their industry and many trade magazines what to hear and share those views with its readers.
-Saurabh took our advice and begun getting out of his comfort zone and began reaching out to various magazines and was surprised to find how open they were to publishing his ideas.
+Our client took our advice and begun getting out of his comfort zone and began reaching out to various magazines and was surprised to find how open they were to publishing his ideas.
 Getting this public profile was critical to winning his EB1 case.
 Let us know how we can help you secure your EB1 green card, get in touch today and we’ll get you there in no time.

 Question and Answer Interview